dewi-alliance/hotspot-manufacturers/BlockAtelier.md

 * Have you built and delivered radio hardware products before?
 No
 * Have you built gateways before?
 No
 * How many gateways did you make?
 None
 * If you have not built gateways before, are you using a third party manufacturer?
 This is the single largest risk with most hardware ventures.
 If possible please provide information about your manufacturing partners and supply chain.
-Nanjing Rejeee as the initial LoRa module provider.
+Shenzhen Naviecare as the initial LoRa module provider.

 ## Proof of Identity
 Per typical KYC/AML procedures, proof of identity for major shareholders (25%+ ownership) will be expected to be provided privately to representatives from Helium Inc or DeWi board members.
 This will be attested and publicly confirmed by those representatives, e.g. as GitHub comments.